The RCIA moderators, directors and Executive directors are proud to present the newest version of the 50 point standards for your consideration.

 29. Members pledge to use chemicals that are environmentally responsible and or biodegradable.
 Where this is not possible, members are advised to utilize proper disposal and or collection methods to insure that good stewardship of the environment is observed.

 30. Members pledge to keep Material Safety Data Sheets (MSDS) for each chemical carried and in use on their truck.
 Members are strongly advised to receive training on chemical disposal as well as spill clean-up and removal.
-Trucks are advised to carry a spill contingency plan, local emergency numbers, as well as contact info for Chemtreck.
+Trucks are advised to carry a spill contingency plan, local emergency numbers, as well as contact info for Chemtreck. (this is required by law in all 50 states)

 Section Four, Safety